dom-the-dev/udacity-storefront-backend/README.md

 - Adjust database credentials like in the given example below *database.json Example*
 - install db-migrate globally with `yarn global add db-migrate`
 - run `db-migrate up` to run migrations
+- Check [REQUIREMENTS.md](REQUIREMENTS.md) for endpoint and model informations
 - have fun!

 ### Database Connection